actions-marketplace-validations/KensingtonOscupant_nbviewer-flush-cache-action/README.md

     - name: Update NBViewer Links
       uses: KensingtonOscupant/nbviewer-flush-cache-action@v1.0.4
       with:
-        file_path: 'file_path' # REQUIRED! path to the file where you would like to have the links changed, for the readme it would be 'README.md'
+        file_path: 'file_path' # IMPORTANT! path to the file where you would like to have the links changed, for the readme it would be 'README.md'
         commit_email: 'your_email@example.com'  # Optional, no need to set this one
         commit_username: 'YourUsername'         # Optional, no need to set this one